 Incorrect: "Table No. 1: Age distribution of consumers........."

-Figures may be embedded in your word document but they should be created with a program that allows you to save them as gif, jpg or tiff format.
+Figures may be embedded in your word document but they should be created with a program that allows you to save them as gif or jpg .

 For any figures or other materials directly extracted from previously published materials, you must have written permission from the publisher of that material for reprint use.